mlhoggard/Environmental_Metagenomics/4.Viromics/4A.Viromics_WGS/README.md

 Comprehensive workflow for processing assembled environmental whole genome sequencing (WGS) data (Illumina HiSeq) for the study of DNA viruses, with a specific focus on phage (viruses infecting bacteria and archaea).

 Detailed steps are provided together with a set of helper scripts developed to handle a number of intermediary steps and/or basic output tables.
-These docs are for educational purposes, but with the intent to also ultimately develop a *Nextflow* or *Snakemake* pipeline to handle all of these steps in a semi- or fully-automated manner.

-The workflow outlined here picks up from the end of the Environmental_Metagenomics/1.Data_processing_and_assembly/1A.Metagenomics_HiSeq docs.
+The workflow outlined here picks up from the end of the either of the following:

+- Environmental_Metagenomics/1.Data_processing_and_assembly/1A.Metagenomics_HiSeq
+- Environmental_Metagenomics/1.Data_processing_and_assembly/1C.Prokaryote_isolate_sequencing_Nanopore

 Starting with assembled contigs, this workflow includes: